What’s the best way to contact Hero Dogs?

 We may also look for other placements that suit the dog’s temperament and abilities, such as a detection dog or search and rescue dog.

-If a dog is released for a serious medical or behavioral issue, he is offered for adoption as a pet.
+If a dog is released for a serious medical or behavioral issue, they are offered for adoption as a pet.
 Usually the puppy raiser has first right of refusal, but this is not guaranteed.
 Our priority is finding the best possible home for the dog.

 What happens to the dogs when they retire?

-In most cases, the veteran or first-responder and his/her family will choose to keep the retired dog as a pet.
+In most cases, the client and their family will choose to keep the retired dog as a pet.
 If that is not possible due to family circumstances, our contract requires that the dog be returned to us.
 We will then find the dog an adoptive home.
-The puppy raiser family who first fostered the dog is usually happy to have him back when he retires or can no longer work.
+The puppy raiser family who first fostered the dog is usually happy to have them back when they retire or can no longer work.

 Do you have any dogs available for adoption?

-Because we try hard to find a working placement for our dogs, and because dogs that don’t find a “job” are usually adopted by their puppy raisers, we rarely have dogs available.
-When we do have a dog available for adoption, a notice is sent out through our newsletter and placed on our Honorably Discharged page.
-Subscribe to our newsletter to receive an announcement when a released dog is available for adoption.
+We try hard to find a working placement for our dogs, and because dogs that don’t find a “job” are usually adopted by their puppy raisers, we rarely have dogs available.
+When we do have a dog available for adoption, a notice is sent out through our newsletter.
+Subscribe to receive an announcement when a released dog is available for adoption.